Items used:

 a) the drive mechanism

-c) the boiler top stand which mates to the lower half and takes the fixing screw.
+c) the boiler top stand/spigot which mates to the lower half and receives the fixing screw.

 The wires are easily crushed so apply care.